Probabilistic detection of GNSS spoofing using opportunistic information: Numerical Results

 We start with three datasets, Datasets A and B in \cite{Baidu2019,JeoChoShiRoh:J19} respectively contain 6 real-world \ac{gnss} traces and were collected in cities.
 Dataset C \cite{OliSciIbrDip:J22} has 10 different traces in an urban area too, slightly different from A and B. The format is summarized in Table~\ref{tab:dataset}.
 The lengths of the traces range from about ten to tens of kilometers.
 The vehicle speed ranges from 0 km/h to 90 km/h.
 The positioning error of benign \ac{gnss}-provided positions is Gaussian with zero mean and variance of 0.9 meters.

 Cellular and Wi-Fi location data is generated from a simulator\footnote{The simulation parameters for the free-space path loss model are from \ac{lte} TR36.814 and 802.11n 2.4 GHz.}, which generates received signal strength from 4 \acpl{bs} or \acpl{ap}, respectively. \revadd{In the absence of \ac{ap} and \ac{bs} location information, those are randomly generated with an approximate 50 meters distance to the \ac{gnss} receiver trace.
-The AP-based or BS-based positioning algorithm is \ac{wcl} \cite{OliSciIbrDip:J22} and the resultant positions are observed with noise variance 33 or 9 in meters as per \cite{KuuFalKatDia:J18}.} The unavailability probability $U_m$ for networks is 0.05 for all $m=1,2,...,M$ and it is binomially distributed.
+The \ac{ap}-based or \ac{bs}-based positioning algorithm is \ac{wcl} \cite{OliSciIbrDip:J22} and the resultant positions are observed with noise variance 33 or 9 in meters as per \cite{KuuFalKatDia:J18}.} The unavailability probability $U_m$ for networks is 0.05 for all $m=1,2,...,M$ and it is binomially distributed.

-The GNSS location data when under attack are generated based on \cite{SheWonCheChe:C20}, updated once per second (1 Hz).
-The attack strategy \revadd{makes} the lateral deviation (distance of the vehicle sideways shift on a road) between the position of the GNSS victim accepted and the real position as large as possible.
+The \ac{gnss} location data when under attack are generated based on \cite{SheWonCheChe:C20}, updated once per second (1 Hz).
+The attack strategy \revadd{makes} the lateral deviation (distance of the vehicle sideways shift on a road) between the position of the \ac{gnss} victim accepted and the real position as large as possible.
 The attack consists of two stages: (i) vulnerability profiling: the attacker performs a constant spoofing to make a small constant deviation from the real position, and (ii) aggressive spoofing: after the victim accepted the spoofed position, the attacker makes the deviation grow exponentially.

 \revadd{By incorporating the synthesized network infrastructure locations, the resultant device position estimates, and then the attack-induced deviations into the original three datasets, we get augmented Datasets A, B, and C for our simulation experiments.}